 Pincer Grasp Development

 When a baby begins to develop grasp patterns, it begins with very crude movements that involve the entire arm or hand.
 Babies develop by focusing on large movement patterns first, such as rolling, sitting, up, and cruising/crawling.
 All of these are important for a baby as they begin to refine grasp patterns.
-They need to be able to hold themselves up and stabilize the arm as they reach refine grasp movements and patterns.
+They need to be able to hold themselves up and stabilize the arm as they reach refined grasp movements and patterns.

 The pincer grasp is also important for future handwriting skills like pencil grasp.
 We will look at ways you can work with older children on pincer grasp below.

-Pincer Grasp Age
+Neat Pincer Grasp

-Pincer grasp is also needed as a child begins to grasp a pencil for handwriting and other functional skills such as dressing and pinching objects as a child matures to 3 to 5 years old.
-When a child hits 5 to 10 years old you will notice their grasp and grip strengthening as they are able to open or hold heavier objects and being able to grade the strength needed for various functional tasks.
+When a child is 5 to 10 years old you will notice their grasp and grip strengthening as they are able to open or hold heavier objects and be able to grade the strength needed for various everyday tasks.

 Pincer Grasp Activities for Baby

 Here are some very simple activities that you can provide to your baby to promote good pincer grasp skills.
+Many typical fine motor skills are great for encouraging a good pincer grip on items.

-- Turning pages of a book (start with board books and gradually introduce books with thinner pages)
+- Turning pages of a book – start with board books and gradually introduce books with thinner pages

-- Water play (dumping and pouring with spoons, ladles or containers)
+- Water play – dumping and pouring with spoons, ladles, or containers

 - Pulling tissues out of a tissue box